The circle r100

 |m5 r150||imaginary extrapolation ( Remark: address outside of the map !! )|

 2) read the code by imagination

-What's the location code of the actual address "here" ?
+What's the location code of the above mentioned point "here" ?

 It is proposed that this circle should become a standard for fast orientation purposes.

-Just one more Convention for horizon "minutes" allows to form codes for crossings, stations, stop points, bridges, tunnels etc., see MagicGrid
+The subdivision the horizon sectors into "minutes"allows to form codes for crossings, stations, stop points, bridges, tunnels etc., see MagicGrid